View on GitHub

 $ mkdir -p backup # or: ln -s /path/to/backup/volume backup

-$ wget https://raw.githubusercontent.com/ulbmuenster/dataasee/0.2/compose.yaml
+$ wget https://raw.githubusercontent.com/ulbmuenster/dataasee/0.3/compose.yaml

-NOTE: The runtime configuration environment variables can be stored in an .env file.
+NOTE: To further customize your deploy, use these environment variables.
+The runtime configuration environment variables can be stored in an .env file.

 wget -SqO- http://localhost:8343/api/v1/ready